uvaKCCI/flimanalyzer/docs/userguide/files.md

 1. Go to `File > Import` or click on the `Import File` icon (second from the left of the application toolbar.
 2. In the `Import File` dialog window, check the appropriate column value delimiting character, e.g.  `,`,`;`,`<tab>`,`<space>`, or enter a character sequence in the `Others` text field.
 This is the same as for the `Open File` function.
 3. **Optional:** Choose a parser from the dropdown menu.
 Selection of `no_parser` means that filenames will be ignored for parsing of any additional data.
 When choosing a specific parser, the content in the `Parse from Filenames` table changes, see (4).
-4. **Optional:** Select/Deselect `Use` checkbox to parse/ignore labels from the name of each filename.
-Adjust the `Catgeory` value which will be used as column header to collect the parsed label, and modify the `Regex` expression used to extract the desired filename portion.
+4. **Optional:** Select/Deselect `Use` checkbox to parse/ignore identifiers from the name of each file.
+Adjust the values in the `Category` column which will be used as new column headers for the parsed file identifiers, and modify the `Regex` expression used to extract the desired filename portion.

-    **Example:** Choosing the built-in `fov_treatmnent_cell` parser will extract the following values for `FOV`, `Treatment`, `Cell` from a group of data files and these values to the imported data table:
+    **Example:** Choosing the built-in `fov_treatmnent_cell` parser will extract the following values for `FOV`, `Treatment`, `Cell` from a group of data files and adds these values to the imported data table:

     | File | FOV | Treatment | Cell |
     |:----:|:---:|:---------:|:----:|